-1.3.2 There are two navigational equipment requirements for aircraft planning to operate in NAT HLA airspace.
+- 1.3.2 There are two navigational equipment requirements for aircraft planning to operate in the NAT HLA.
 One refers to the navigation performance that should be achieved, in terms of accuracy.
-The second refers to the need to carry standby equipment with comparable performance characteristics (ICAO Annex 6 (Operation of Aircraft), Part I para 7.2.9 and Part II, para 2.5.2.9 refer).

-1.3.3 In terms of accuracy, an aircraft which is approved for operations within NAT MNPS/HLA Airspace prior to January 2015 shall have a navigation performance capability such that:

-- a) the standard deviation of lateral track errors shall be less than 6.3 NM (11.7 km); - b) the proportion of total flight time spent by the aircraft 30 NM (56 km) or more off the cleared track shall be less than 5.3×10^{-4} ; - c) the proportion of total flight time spent by the aircraft between 50 and 70 NM (93 and 130 km) off the cleared track shall be less than 13×10^{-5} .

-1.3.4 For (MNPS) Approvals issued before January 2013, the State of Registry or the State of the Operator, as appropriate, should have verified that the lateral navigation capability of approved aircraft meets the above specified requirements.
+The second refers to the need to carry standby equipment with comparable performance characteristics (ICAO Annex 6 (Operation of Aircraft), Part I para 7.2.9 and Part II, para 2.5.2.9 refer). - In terms of accuracy, an aircraft which is approved for operations within NAT MNPSA/HLA prior to January 2015 shall have a navigation performance capability such that: - the standard deviation of lateral track errors shall be less than 6.3 NM (11.7 km); a) - the proportion of total flight time spent by the aircraft 30 NM (56 km) or more off b) the cleared track shall be less than 5.3 x 10-4; - the proportion of total flight time spent by the aircraft between 50 and 70 NM (93 c) and 130 km) off the cleared track shall be less than 13 x 10-5. - 134 For (MNPS) Approvals issued before January 2013, the State of Registry or the State of the Operator, as appropriate, should have verified that the lateral navigation capability of approved aircraft meets the above specified requirements.
 For Approvals issued between January 2013 and January 2015 Approvals can have been based on these foregoing navigational performance capabilities or based on the PBN specifications, RNP 10 (PBN application of RNAV 10) or RNP 4.
 For Approvals issued after January 2015 the navigation system accuracy requirements for NAT MNPSA/HLA operation should only be based on the PBN specifications, RNP 10 (PBN application of RNAV 10) or RNP 4.
-Although when granting consequent approval for operations in MNPS/NAT HLA airspace, States should take account of the RNP 10 time limits for aircraft equipped with dual INS or inertial reference unit (IRU) systems.
+Although when granting consequent approval for operations in MNPSA/NAT HLA, States should take account of the RNP 10 time limits for aircraft equipped with dual INS or inertial reference unit (IRU) systems.
+All Approvals issued after 04 February 2016 must be designated as "NAT HLA" approvals.